 What is the meaning of life?
 I think the meaning of life is what you make it.
 To Laugh, share experiences, find out what you Love doing and learn along the way.

 What is the difference between right and wrong?
-Right is when you can live happily without hurting anyone else, wrong is when you know that your actions are negatively affecting others.
+Right is when you live in a way that doesn’t hurt anybody else, wrong is when you know that your actions are negatively affecting others.
 The lines can be blurred though.

 Nature or Nurture?
-Both.
-Nature provides the ingredients, but our upbringing and our experiences continue to shape us.
+Both, Nature provides the ingredients, but our upbringing and our experiences continue to shape us.

 Is it more important to be liked or respected?
-Respected, it lasts longer.
+Respected because it lasts longer.
 Being liked and loved by the people close to you is more important than being liked by people you don’t know.

 If you could be remembered for one thing what would it be?
 Just generally being a bit wacky and weird and not afraid of being myself.
 And being a good friend, I think that is really important.